Thongsuk College

 Boromratchonni Road, Thawi Watthana District, Bangkok, Thailand.
 Established in 1994, the college offers several undergraduate programs and a Thai master's degree program in business administration.
 They also provide a student managed Teaching English to Speakers of Other Languages (BA TESOL) program.

+OHEC inspections of the institutions last September and October determined that some courses had too few lecturers, while others had too many students enrolled, beyond the numbers officially reported to the OHEC.
+OHEC deputy chief Supat Champathong said after a commission meeting on Wednesday that it was decided to reveal the schools’ names to inform the public of issues pertaining to educational quality.